etijskens/MOCCApy/translating-f90-to-python.md

 ## Translating modern Fortran to Python

 Can be done automatically?
 Try [this link](https://www.codeconvert.ai/fortran-to-python-converter).
+The file was too big.